Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-\begin{proof} The symbols that occur to the left of $S$ in $T^{i}$ are stored in the LMS substrings that precede $F$ in $T^{i}$.
-However, it is not possible to know from $D^{i}$ which are those substrings. \end{proof}
+\begin{proof} The symbols that occur to the left of $S_x$ in $T^{i}$ are in the substrings of the LMS parsing that precede $F$ in $T^{i}$.
+However, it is not possible to know from $\mathcal{F}^{i}$ the sequences of those substrings. \end{proof}

-We now describe the information of $pBWT^{i}$ that we can extract from $D^{i}$:
+We now describe the information of the preliminary BWT that we can extract from $\mathcal{F}^{i}$: